yessin5/Transfer-images-from-local-dir-to-server-dir-using-Kafka/README.md

-The goal of this project is to transfer images from local directory named "local_dir" to a server directory named "server" usink Kafka and Kafka-python
+The goal of this project is to transfer images from local directory named "local_dir" to a server directory named "server" using Kafka and Kafka-python.

-The project consists of 2  python scripts: producteur.py : It's job is to send the images comsommateur.py : It's job is to read the images
+The project consists of 2  python scripts:

+producteur.py : It's job is to send the images

+comsommateur.py : It's job is to read the images

 To start this project you have to:
 - Start Zookeeper using these commands:

 C:\Users\hp>cd C:\kafka_2.12-3.7.0

 C:\kafka_2.12-3.7.0>start bin\windows\zookeeper-server-start.bat config\zookeeper.properties

 - Start a kafka server using this command:

 C:\kafka_2.12-3.7.0>start bin\windows\kafka-server-start.bat config\server.properties

 - Open your Python IDE and run these commands on separated Terminal windows: